-In the Agent Communication Protocol (ACP), a Message is a sequence of ordered parts, forming complete, structured, multi-modal communications.
+A Message is how agents send and receive information in ACP.
+Messages consists of a sequence of ordered parts, forming complete, structured, multi-modal communications.

 Message Parts